reactjs/react.dev/content/docs/hooks-reference.md

   // ...

-  // Show a label in DevTools next to this hook
+  // Show a label in DevTools next to this Hook
   // e.g. "FriendStatus: Online"
   useDebugValue(isOnline ?
 'Online' : 'Offline');